 legalpartner.berlin advises on all aspects of individual and collective employment law.
-Our consultants in this field, Of-Counsels Roland Weiss and Ulf Lohrum, both partners at Weiss Lohrum Partnerschaft von Rechtsanwälten, have over 25 combined years of professional experience in employment law.
+Our consultant in this field, Of-Counsel Ulf Lohrum, partner at Weiss Lohrum Partnerschaft von Rechtsanwälten, has over 12 years of professional experience in employment law.

 Contract drafting: we can help you to draft legally compliant service and employment contracts and tailor them to meet a position’s specific needs and requirements.
 Our experience shows that the right contractual basis can help to ensure a successful working relationship and avoid disputes in the event of departure.